New York State Law

 defined by the tax law relating to alcoholic beverage, cigarette,

-gasoline and similar motor fuel taxes; title seventy-one of the
+gasoline and similar motor fuel taxes; article seventy-one of the

 environmental conservation law relating to water pollution, hazardous